CuadrosNicolas/LambdaScript/README.md

 #### Recursion

-Recursive function can be defined by add a '@' after the name of the function.
+Recursive function can be defined by adding '@' after the name of the function.
 For example, here is the implementation of the reverse function from ocaml into last :

 ![alt text](Ressources/example_recursion.png "Recursion example")